 For properties that are acquired by the servicer, the servicer must order an appraisal within 15 days of the foreclosure sale date, acquisition date, or possession of the security property and file the loss claim within 60 days of the foreclosure sale date, acquisition date, or possession of the security property.
-In cases where a separate legal action is necessary to gain possession following a foreclosure, the proceeding should be initiated within 30 calendar days of the foreclosure sale, redemption period, or other prevailing State law affecting acquisition of title.
+In cases where a separate legal action is necessary to gain possession following a foreclosure, proceeding should be initiated within 30 calendar days of the foreclosure sale, redemption period or other prevailing State law affecting acquisition of title.
 The Agency will determine the value of the property for the basis of the loss claim by utilizing the market value of the security property through the Property Sale Value Calculator (PSVC).
-The Agency will apply an acquisition and management resale factor to estimate holding and disposition costs, based on the most current VA -Management and Acquisition Factor (also known as the VA Net Value Factor) found at:
+The Agency will apply an acquisition and management resale factor to estimate holding and disposition costs based on the most current VA Net Value Factor found at: